-2. Based on National Performance Report indicators W11.3 and corrected for transfers to and from the Central Coast, includes residential, non-residential and non-revenue water
+3. Financial year consumption corrected for transfers to and from other service providers, includes residential, non-residential and non-revenue water

-3. This figure is calculated on a comparable basis to the weather corrected average per person water demand reported by Sydney Water.
+4. This figure is calculated on a comparable basis to the weather corrected average per person water demand reported by Sydney Water

-Residential customers used on average 176 litres per person per day in 2019-20 in their homes.
-When all of the potable water supplied by Hunter Water is considered (residential, non-residential and NRW), the equivalent of 292 litres per person per day was used during the year.
+Residential customers used on average 168 litres per person per day in 2020-21 in their homes.
+When all of the potable water supplied by Hunter Water is considered (residential, non-residential and NRW), the equivalent of 281 litres per person per day was used during the year.